Mentorship Programs

 Mentors-of-the-moment help to promote a mentoring culture where all members of the organization — especially those in the middle to upper ranks — seek opportunities in daily interactions to develop or grow junior colleagues and peers.”

-As you continue to run your mentoring program, your workplace will begin to change.
+As you continue to run your employee mentorship program, your workplace will begin to change.
 Employees who are mentors will begin utilizing the mentoring skills they’re learning with others, not just their mentee.
 This is a collaborative, supportive, and learning culture we can all get behind.

-Once you're convinced of the value and impact of a mentoring program in the workplace, it’s time to create and develop a comprehensive plan for the program.
+Once you're convinced of the value and impact of mentoring programs in the workplace, it’s time to create and develop a comprehensive plan for the program.

-There’s a lot of nuance to running a mentorship program.
+There’s a lot of nuance to running a corporate mentoring program.
 It’s hard to summarize it all in a “5-step guide to starting a mentorship program,” although we’ve tried our best (see our mentorship program guide here).

 We’ll unpack the steps below: